larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 participation
 across the IETF's various public contribution channels and discussion fora.
 It creates a
-moderator team to develop processes and to facilitate their consistent application.
+moderator team to develop procedures and to facilitate their consistent application.

 This memo obsoletes and updates some prior IETF processes, summarized here.